keboola/r-docker-application/README.md

 ```

-Also see the See [development guide](http://developers.keboola.com/extend/custom-science/r/) for help with KBC integration and for more examples.
+Also see the See [development guide](https://developers.keboola.com/extend/component/implementation/r/) for help with extending KBC and for more examples.